pkspyder007/presentbuddy/CONTRIBUTING.md

 - Start a discussion in GitHub Discussions
 - Reach out to maintainers

-Thank you for contributing to QuickPresent OSS! 🎉
+Thank you for contributing to PresentBuddy! 🎉